March 1, 2019

 It’s safe to assume that all workers own smartphones.
 Delivering training directly to them represents LMS best practice as they can perform training at their own convenience and at a pace that suits their learning propensities.
 By not forcing them to engage with eLearning on a work computer – which is regarded as a work tool – more mental hurdles to knowledge retention are overcome.

 e) Spaced Repetition

 This highly effective form of learning is enhanced by both mobile learning and microlearning and, as such, is a feature that is best practice for any LMS.
 By revising knowledge at increasing intervals, the likelihood of it being forgotten are overcome.
 A good LMS will remember which answers a learner got right and so only focus on those they got wrong.
 It’s not practical to repeat long eLearning courses.

 If you’d like help with what is a lms or adding these LMS best practices to your learning system (whether standalone or as augmentation to your existing one), get in touch at email@example.com.
-You can also learn about LMS companies of use EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also learn about LMS companies of use EdApp’s Mobile LMS and authoring tool for free by signing up here.